georgi/blog/posts/2008/9/using-javascript-templates-for-a-delicious-sidebar.md

 ---
 category: Javascript
 date: 2008-09-21
+tags: javascript, templates, delicious, bookmarks
 languages: javascript, html

-tags: javascript, templates, delicious, bookmarksUsing Javascript Templates for a Delicious Sidebar
+Using Javascript Templates for a Delicious Sidebar
 ==================================================

 Processing JSON data from an external source with Javascript templates